veliovgroup/meteor-autoform-file/README.md

 Please read the section on **custom upload templates** and how to integrate configs like *accept* to your custom template.

-## Multiple images
+### Multiple uploads

-Multiple images — __not fully supported yet__
+#### Manual mode

-If you want to use an array of images inside you have to define the autoform on on the [schema key](https://github.com/aldeed/meteor-simple-schema#schema-keys)
+If you want to use an array of images inside you have to define the autoform on on the [schema key](https://github.com/aldeed/simple-schema-js#schema-keys).
+In this mode each file has to be added manually and there is only one file seletable at a time.

 ```js
 Schemas.Posts = new SimpleSchema({